tinodin/AutoOS/README.md

 ---

-**nachoaldamav (Nacho Aldama):**
-Thank you for creating [egdata-api](https://github.com/egdata-app/egdata-api) which is used by AutoOS to get metadata for Games by Epic Games.

----

 **m417z (Michael Maltsev):**
 Thank you for creating [Windhawk](https://github.com/ramensoftware/windhawk) and for helping me to publish my mod [Auto Theme Switcher](https://windhawk.net/mods/auto-theme-switcher).